UPDATED Sept 2018 / Sharron Lovell

-- SM needs to grab people fast – the first 3-5 seconds are critical – use the strongest visuals and materials
+- SM needs to grab people fast – the first 3-5 seconds are critical – use the strongest visuals and materials up front.

 - If you want to use your mobile phone to report this story you may – that’s up to you.
 It will somewhat depend on your chosen style inspiration.
 If you do use mobile we expect excellent quality and great audio!

 - Duration – as long as it needs to be or native timings.
 You should think about this at the planning stage.